hangwl/DataScience/DataPreprocessing/README.md

 	- validation set is used to tune hyperparameters and prevent overfitting
 	- test set is used to evaluate the final performance of the model

 1. Choose a cross-validation strategy based on the size of the dataset and the goals of the analysis.
-	-  strategies include k-fold cross-validation, stratified k-fold cross-validation, leave-one-out cross-validation, and nested cross-validation
+	Strategies include k-fold cross-validation, stratified k-fold cross-validation, leave-one-out cross-validation, and nested cross-validation
 2. Implement the chosen cross-validation strategy by splitting the training set into k folds and iterating over the folds.
 	For each fold:

 		- Train the model on the remaining k-1 folds
 		- Evaluate the model on the held-out fold and record the performance metric(s) of interest